Skip to main content

 Also known as: bracket format, pool play, round robin

-Pickleball tournaments typically use one of a few bracket formats — round robin pool play, single elimination, or double elimination — seeded by skill rating within an age and division group.
+Pickleball tournaments typically use one of a few bracket formats.
+This means round robin pool play, single elimination, or double elimination.
+This means seeded by skill rating within an age and division group.

 A tournament bracket format determines how matches are structured to reach a final result.
-In round robin pool play, every player or team in a small group plays every other group member once, with standings determined by overall match or game record; it guarantees every entrant multiple matches regardless of an early loss, but takes longer to run.
-Single elimination removes a player or team after one loss, producing a fast, high-stakes bracket, while double elimination gives every entrant a second chance through a losers' bracket before being fully eliminated.
+In round robin pool play, every player or team in a small group plays every other group member once, with standings determined by overall match or game record.
+It gives every entrant multiple matches regardless of an early loss.
+But takes longer to run.
+Single elimination removes a player or team after one loss.
+This produces a fast, high-stakes bracket.
+At the same time, double elimination gives every entrant a second chance through a losers' bracket before being fully eliminated.

-Many tournaments combine formats — a round robin pool stage to seed players fairly, followed by a single or double elimination bracket for the medal rounds among the pool's top finishers.
-Divisions are typically split by skill rating and often by age group as well, so a bracket reflects players of genuinely comparable ability rather than mixing widely different skill levels.
+Many tournaments combine formats.
+This means a round robin pool stage to seed players fairly, followed by a single or double elimination bracket for the medal rounds among the pool's top finishers.
+Divisions are typically split by skill rating and often by age group as well.
+As a result, a bracket reflects players of genuinely comparable ability rather than mixing widely different skill levels.

-Understanding the specific format before a tournament starts affects strategy meaningfully — a round robin format rewards consistent play across several matches even after an early loss, while a single elimination bracket makes every match must-win from the very first round.
+Understanding the specific format before a tournament starts affects strategy meaningfully.
+This means a round robin format rewards consistent play across several matches even after an early loss.
+At the same time, a single elimination bracket makes every match must-win from the very first round.

 A club tournament runs round robin pool play in the morning to seed each division, then moves into a single elimination bracket in the afternoon for the medal rounds.